faanross/faanross.github.io/content/posts/course01.md

 Finally we'll crystallize all our insights so we can both reinforce what we've learned, as well as learn how to effectively communicate our findings to the greater cybersecurity ecosystem.

 `| Theory + References |`
 I will interject with theory when and where necessary, as well as provide references.
 If something is unclear I encourage you to take a sojourn in the spirit of returning with an improved understanding of our topic at hand.
-This is after all a journey that need not be linear - the goal is to learn, and have as much fun as possible. `Act accordingly`.
+This is after all a journey that need not be linear - the goal is to learn, and have as much fun as possible. ***Act accordingly***.

-{{< figure src="/img/brent.gif" title="" class="custom-figure" >}}
+{{< figure src="/img/gif/brent.gif" title="" class="custom-figure" >}}

 # Course Outline